Last Updated on May 9, 2026 by Bibhu Ranjan Mund, MPH

 | Risk reduction with supplementation | ↓ maternal anemia & low birth weight |

-A woman’s blood volume expands by approximately 50 percent across pregnancy as the body tries to accommodate the baby and gives rise to a higher demand of iron.
-Iron deficiency anemia can add some serious health implications to mother and baby, An iron deficient diet can cause it.
+A woman’s blood volume expands by approximately 50 percent across pregnancy period as the body tries to accommodate the baby and gives rise to a higher demand of iron.
+Iron deficiency anemia can add some serious health implications to mother and baby, an iron deficient diet can cause it.

 Symptoms Severity Table (Mild to Severe)